 If you’ve ever tried to shop for one of these, you know the claims can be both confusing and difficult to verify.
 You fall in love with one that blocks nearly all signals, then realize it only blocks from the side of the phone you’re NOT talking on.
 Another works only while you’re carrying it – not while actually in use.
 And yet another one only seems to work when you’re standing in a field with a purple unicorn.

 Personally, after reading up on as many as I could and calling around, I decided this BlocSock was the best option currently available.
 Independent testing shows that it reduces specific absorption rate (or SAR, the amount that our bodies absorb) by about 96%.
 It comes in black and can be used to shield your body both while you’re carrying it and talking on the phone.
 (As a side note, the site I’ve linked to was recommended by Dr. Martin Blank in Overpowered.
 It’s not the prettiest site, but it’s one he felt sold quality products.)

-If I had an iPhone 5, I’d probably go for this shield from Defender Shield.
+I like this case from Defender Shield.
 It blocks nearly 100% of both RF and ELF radiation and can be used while talking or carrying the phone.
-They also have cases coming out for the iPhone 6, 6 Plus and Galaxy coming out soon – maybe even as early as the end of April.
+They also have cases for pretty much every major smart phone available, so you should be able to find one that meets your needs.

 Smart Meter Shield